-The taking and use of water from a river when the flow in the river is above the median flow that is not a permitted or controlled activity under C.5.1 of this Plan is a restricted discretionary activity.
+The taking and use of water from a river when the flow in the river is above the median flow that is not a permitted or controlled activity under C.5.1 of this Plan is a restricted discretionary activity, provided 50% of the river flow above the median flow remains in the river at the point and time of take.

-- The timing, rate and volume of the take to avoid or mitigate effects on existing authorised takes and aquatic ecosystem health. - Measures to ensure the reasonable and efficient use of water. - 3) The positive effects of the activity.
+- 1) The timing, rate and volume of the take to avoid or mitigate effects on existing authorised takes and aquatic ecosystem health. - 2) Measures to ensure the reasonable and efficient use of water. - 3) The positive effects of the activity.